DevExpress/XAF-Blazor-Kubernetes-example/README.md

 docker exec your_container_id dotnet XAFContainerExample.Blazor.Server.dll --updateDatabase --forceUpdate --silent
 ```

-In this particular solution example, we need to pass a CONNECTION_STRING environment variable specifiying which connection string (specified in the appsetting.json file) we will use in the container.
+In this particular solution example, we need to pass a CONNECTION_STRING environment variable specifiying which connection string name (defined in the appsetting.json file) we will use in the container.
 Here the MySqlConnectionString allows using a database hosted on the host machine.

 ```
 docker run --network="host" -e CONNECTION_STRING=MySqlConnectionString your_docker_hub_id/xaf-container-example:latest .